NMAK22010U Projects in the Mathematics of Life Insurance

 Selection of topics in the mathematics of life insurance with an emphasis on research of the present millennium.
-Topics could include but are not limited to: semi-Markov, non-Markov, and as-if-Markov modeling, non-monotone information, policyholder behavior, and market consistent valuation.
+Topics could include but are not limited to: multi-state modeling with a focus on disability insurance, estimation and valuation in Markov, semi-Markov, and non-Markov models, policyholder behavior, and market consistent valuation.

 - In-depth understanding of selected topics in the mathematics of life insurance.

 - Basic insight into the mathematics of life insurance as a research field, including recent trends.

 - Formulate practical problems from life insurance within mathematical-theoretical frameworks.

 - Summarize, orally as well as in writing, key aspects of an actuarial research paper.

 - Read and reflect on actuarial research papers.